azkaban/azkaban/CONTRIBUTING.md

 [save actions plugin](https://github.com/dubreuia/intellij-plugin-save-actions)
 to reformat/refactor code automatically:

-Please turn on the following options:
+Please turn on the following options only:
   * Optimize imports
   * Reformat file
-  * Rearrange fields and methods
+  * Add final modifier to field
-  * Add final to local variable or parameter
+  * Add final modifier to local variable or parameter
+  * Add this to field access
+  * Add class qualifier to static member access outside declaring class only
+  * Add missing @Override annotations
+  * Add blocks to if/while/for statements
   * Add missing serialVersionUID field for Serializable classes
-  * Add final to field
   * Remove explicit generic type for diamond
-  * Add this to field access
-  * Add this to method access
-  * Add blocks in if/while/for statements
-  * Remove final from private method
   * Remove unnecessary semicolon
-  * Add missing @Override annotations
-  * Change visibility of field or method to lower access

 Please refer to save actions plugin(https://github.com/dubreuia/intellij-plugin-save-actions) for implication of each option.